Trump fires Sessions, vows to fight Democrats if they launch probes

 “It really could be a beautiful bipartisan situation,” Trump said.

-He said Nancy Pelosi, who could be the next speaker of the House, had expressed to him in a phone call a desire to work together.
+He said Pelosi had expressed to him in a phone call a desire to work together.
 With Democrats mulling whether to stick with Pelosi, who was speaker when the party last controlled the House, or go in a new direction, Trump wrote in a tweet earlier that she deserves to be chosen for the position.

-Pelosi, at a news conference on Capitol Hill, said Democrats would be willing to work with Trump where possible, but added, “We have a constitutional responsibility to have oversight.”
+Pelosi, at a Capitol Hill news conference before news of Sessions’ firing, said Democrats would be willing to work with Trump where possible.
+But she added, “We have a constitutional responsibility to have oversight.”

 “I don’t think we’ll have any scattershot freelancing in terms of this.
 We will have a responsibility to honor our oversight responsibilities and that’s the path we will go down.
 We again (will) try to unify our country,” she said.